-Meetings are held the first Tuesday of every other month at 6:00 p.m. in the Council Chamber at City Hall.
+Meetings are held the first Tuesday of every other month at 6 p.m. in the Council Chamber at City Hall.
 The public is welcome to attend.
-The schedule for 2017 is:
+The 2017 schedule is:

 The Committee holds regular noticed meetings and includes community members as well as representatives of the

 City Council, Civil Service Commission, Parks and Recreation Commission, and Planning Commission.
 Two members of the City Council who serve on the Committee are appointed by a majority vote of the City Council.

 - A Sustainable City Committee Member receives no compensation.